LudwigStenberg/PersonalFinanceApp/Documentation.md

                   WEDNESDAY, DECEMBER 4
 =========================================================

-- Updated LoginManager to work with the new TransactionService.
+- Updated UserSessionManager to work with the new TransactionService.
 - Added a new constructor to Transaction.cs for excluding TransactionId.

 - Disabled FileStorage part of the program for now